RafaPear/KPB/kpb-storage/MODULE.md

-# Module kpb-storage
+#Module kpb-storage

 Storage abstractions for synchronous and asynchronous operations with file-backed implementations.

-## Packages
+#Package pt.rafap.kpb.storage
-- `pt.rafap.kpb.storage`: Storage interfaces and file-based implementations.
+Storage interfaces and file-based implementations.

 ## Usage
 Async file storage for a domain type: